 Results, percent recoveries and RPDs were recalculated randomly and all agreed with the reported QC summary table.
 Method blank presented with the data package, analyzed with samples did not show presence of any target compounds.

-Surrogate recoveries were all within the method's acceptable limits.
+Surrogate recoveries were all within the method's acceptable limits, except for one surrogate in samples noted in the table below: